vindict6/ServerStats/README.md

 will also store a kill feed, objective data, and chat history with both team and all chat differentiation.
 The database will be stored in game/csgo/addons/counterstrikesharp/configs/plugins/MatchLibrarian for use with the MatchLibrarian plugin, which facilitates communicating match history with an external webpage for historical purposes.

+Note:
+If a player(s) is in spectate, and nobody else is playing, the plugin will kick the player(s) in 30 seconds to prevent a malformed match json in the event that bots are enabled.
+Also, if the last player in a match leaves the match, the game will restart when a new player joins.
+This prevents match timelines that are too long.